 This section will expand on what mechanisms Tanzanians are using to manage their cash flows (saving, borrowing, family or friends remittances), investment needs and asset building and which risk-coping mechanisms they rely on.
 Savings are defined as money put aside for a specific purpose and using such a definition, FinScope Tanzania results show that 43% of adult Tanzanians saved in the last 12 months.
 The majority of respondents are saving for cash-smoothing purposes.
 Less than 20% of the respondents are saving for asset building and productive investment.
-FACT 1

-Of adult Tanzanians saved in the past 12 months Chart 29: Why are they saving?
+Chart 29: Why are they saving?
 Base = Those who save